-ASIC is recognized by UKVI in UK, is a member of the CHEA International Quality Group (CIQG) in USA and is listed in their International Directory, is a member of the BQF (British Quality Foundation), are affiliates of ENQA (European Network for Quality Assurance) and are institutional members of EDEN (European Distance and E-Learning Network).”
+ASIC is recognised by UKVI in UK, is a member of the CHEA International Quality Group (CIQG) in USA and is listed in their International Directory, is a member of the BQF (British Quality Foundation) and are institutional members of EDEN (European Distance and E-Learning Network).”

 JJBI HL is a fully accredited member of (GEAC) Global Evangelical Accrediting Commission - A non-governmental accrediting agency.
 The Global Evangelical Accrediting Commission is a professional non-profit educational organization whose philosophy is to demonstrate quality assurance and accountability to the consuming public for education obtained in non-traditional evangelical education institutions.
 This accountability is demonstrated by institutions that are accredited by GEAC having documented evidence of compliance with state approval to operate as a college, school, institute, or seminary.
 GEAC has standards of structure and governance to evaluate, material resources, policies, faculty and curriculum.
 GEAC is 501c3 Non-Profit Corporation operating legally in the State of Alabama.